‘Fear The Walking Dead’: Showrunner Reveals There Is Still More Of Naomi’s Story To Tell

 John is first introduced in Season 4 of Fear the Walking Dead as a man with the single mission of finding his beloved Laura.
 Episode 5 then revealed his and Laura’s backstory.
 They met while she was injured and John helped to nurse her back to health.
 While she didn’t reveal her name to him, when John said she looked like a “Laura” the name stuck.
 The pair grew close during their time together and John finally admits he loves her.
 After a night of passion, John wakes to find that Laura has gone.
 She loves him, but it seems like she is too scared to let someone else into her life after losing her daughter.

-And, that seemed to be the end of that.
+And that seemed to be the end of that.
 Viewers now knew how John and Laura met, how they parted ways, and then ended with the news that Naomi had died.

 However, in a recent interview with Entertainment Weekly, Fear‘s showrunner, Ian Goldberg, has revealed that there is still more of Naomi’s story to tell.